February 11, 2023

 Asbestos is a naturally occurring mineral that was added to a variety of building products, including stucco.
 It provides the material with durability, strength, fire-resistance and insulation properties.

 In the early 1900s, it was very common for a plaster mix to include asbestos particles to increase its strength and durability.
-The resulting plaster was often used for sound insulation and decorative purposes.

 Despite its toxic nature, asbestos isn’t always easy to spot, especially in older homes.
 If you suspect your home may have asbestos, consider hiring a professional to test your property.